wilsonstuart/pykeytool/README.rst

 You must invoke virtual environment prior to running any of the scripts.

-To Generate Keys and CSR's you can run: scripts/generatekeyandcsr -pkcs12pw <password> -r /home/userx/batch1_oem1/requests.txt
+To Generate Keys and CSR's you can run: scripts/generatekeyandcsr -pkcs12pw <password> -r /home/userx/batch1_oem1/requests.txt -ou <OrgUnit in DN to be used>

-To Generate Certificates using the CSR's scripts/generatecert -r /home/userx/batch1_oem1/requests.txt
+To Generate Certificates using the CSR's scripts/generatecert -r /home/userx/batch1_oem1/requests.txt -c <context id to be used>

 To Generate PKCS12's using the Certificates scripts/generatepkcs12 -pkcs12pw <password> -r /home/userx/batch1_oem1/requests.txt